|

 Music for Voice (including narrator)

-Voice and one other instrument
+Voice with one other instrument

 Voice in chamber music